All of our webinars, reports, podcast episodes, and other educational resources are available to the public at no cost.

 Statistical Interpretation Software for Friction Ridge Skin Impressions (FRStat)

-REPORT DATE April 2018 REPORT SUMMARY The Defense Forensic Science Center (DFSC) developed FRStat in response to criticisms from legal and scientific commentators on the lack of an empirically demonstrable basis to substantiate conclusions in pattern evidence.
-This tool is…
+Date April 2018 Overview The Defense Forensic Science Center (DFSC) developed FRStat in response to criticisms from legal and scientific commentators on the lack of an empirically demonstrable basis to substantiate conclusions in pattern evidence.
+This tool is intended to…

 Just Fracture Matches

-Just Fracture Matches In episode two of the 2018 IPTES season, Just Science interviews Dr. Ashraf Bastawros from Iowa State University.
+← Back to Just Science Podcast Original Release Date: February 12, 2018 In episode two of our 2018 IPTES Season, Just Science interviews Dr. Ashraf Bastawros from Iowa State University.
 Dr. Bastawros discusses how fracture mechanics principles can be used with statistical learning tools to give quantitative results.
-Explore the mind of an engineer and hear how leveraging other disciplines can aid forensic…
+Explore the mind of…

 2018 IPTES Plenary – Closing Keynote Speaker Adam Benforado